 Vision therapy helps improve the child’s visual abilities through a series of personalized exercises to enhance eye coordination, depth perception and reduce suppression.
 Suppression occurs where the brain inhibits (stops using) the weaker eye altogether, leading to permanent vision loss.

-Speak with Dr. Nisha Chaudhari from the West Orange Family Eyecare and discover how vision therapy can develop the vision skills needed for a successful future.
+Speak with Dr. Nisha Chaudhari from the West Orange Family Eyecare and Old Bridge Eyecare and discover how vision therapy can develop the vision skills needed for a successful future.